We have many kinds of property information which can be useful if you are buying or renovating a property or building in Moreland.

 Some properties also have overlay controls.
 Overlay controls protect things like heritage or show areas that need special care, like areas that may flood.

 Check the zone or overlay if you plan to buy a house or unit, develop land or renovate your property.

 Planning property enquiry

-A planning property enquiry provides you written advice from Council about the planning controls that apply to a particular property.
+A planning property enquiry provides you written advice from us about the planning controls that apply to a particular property.

-Lodge a planning property enquiry online or by form.
+- Lodge a planning property enquiry single house online

 Land Information Certificates